R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 # Network-Traffic-Analysis-with-Wireshark
 A write up on my journey to understand how to analyse network traffic with packet sniffers.

 # Objective
 The objective of this project was to help me understand packet analysis and to document my understanding of how to use packet sniffers (mainly wireshark) to detect possible malicious activity on a network.
+I will first do a write up breaking down the wireshark GUI and packet analysis and then I will then document a analysis of a malicous pcap file sourced from www.malware-traffic-analysis.net.

 # Introduction